Shopify/hydrogen-v1/docs/framework/deployment.md

 npm install @cloudflare/kv-asset-handler
 ```

-With the previous configuration, your `dist/client` built static files are uploaded to Workers KV.
-Therefore, you need to handle the asset requests accordingly in the worker entry point.
-For this, update your `worker.js` to create a new `handleAsset` function and call it before falling back to `handleRequest`:
+Your static files are now uploaded to Workers KV.
+To handle the asset requests in the worker entry point, update `worker.js` to include a new `handleAsset` function and call it before falling back to `handleRequest`:

 ```js
 import handleRequest from './src/entry-server.jsx';